Welcome to the Gopher Garden

 A gopher’s burrowing activity is a sight to behold.
 They can move up to a ton of soil within a year.
 Their tunnels serve multiple purposes.
 They provide protection from predators and extreme weather.
 They also offer access to food and a nesting area.
 The tunnel systems can be vast and complex.
 They often feature a main tunnel with several offshoots.

 Burrow systems can be 200 to 500 feet long.
-They are typically 6 to 12 inches below the surface.
+They’re typically 6 to 12 inches below the surface.
 Mounds of dirt, a byproduct of excavation, often mark the entrance.
 These mounds are a garden owner’s first sign of gopher activity.
 Keeping track of fresh mounds can help manage their presence.

 Coexistence in the Gopher Garden